 St Ita's Catholic church and primary school (1919) in Gladstone Road was joined by a girls high school, conducted by St Ita's convent in Highgate Hill.
 It is now a primary school with about 350 pupils.
 There is also an adjoining centre for Catholic education.
 Gair Park (1936) at the junction of Gladstone and Annerley Roads has an elegant cenotaph, and is on the Queensland heritage register.

 Along with its local industries, Dutton Park had ready access to manufacturing and government employment in Wooloongabba and South Brisbane.
 For shopping, residents also had the tram down to Chardon's corner and the Junction, Annerley.

 A ferry at Dutton Park put residents within a brief journey to the University of Queensland across the river at St Lucia and was replaced by the 'Green Bridge' (buses, cyclists and pedestrians only) in 2007.
-The Boggo Road jail decommissioned in 1989 is the site of a science complex and an 'urban village'.
-The jail buildings (mostly 1901-03) are kept as a museum and are listed on the Australian heritage register.
+The Boggo Road gaol decommissioned in 1989 is the site of a science complex and an 'urban village'.
+The gaol buildings (mostly 1901-03) are kept as a museum and are listed on the Australian heritage register.